All Episodes

 I mean, I think one of the unwritten stories that the mainstream press has avoided is if you look at the issue of illegal immigration, Nancy Pelosi and her family, their wealth is tied up in basically three industries, the majority of it.

-The first is that Vineyard in Napa Valley, California.
+The first is that vineyard in Napa Valley, California.

-The second is is a uh uh a a chain of uh restaurants uh that they that they are part owners in Piasi on the West Coast, and the third is a hotel, a very exclusive hotel they own in Napa Valley, California.
+The second is a chain of restaurants that they are part owners in Piati on the West Coast.

 All three of those industries rely on oftentimes illegal workers to bust the tables, to pick the grapes, to clean the rooms.

-She has a vested personal financial interest in seeing illegal immigration not halted but actually to increase.
+She has a vested personal financial interest in seeing illegal immigration not halted, but actually to increase.

 Absolutely, no question about it.